 What is wrong with landing heel-first?
 The collision impact causes injury.
 Collision force between the body and the ground is 6-7% landing heel-first (takes impact of entire body); 1.4% landing mid-fore foot (takes impact of foot only).
 In order to alleviate chances of injury, avoid over-striding, focus on a high stride frequency, and do not lean forward from the hips.

-Learn more about collision impact and foot strike from Dr. Lieberman’s website.
+Learn more about Barefoot Runner’s Society from Dr. Lieberman’s website.

 Do you run with a barefoot style?
 Lieberman analyzed runners from the Western Rift Province in Africa and noticed they naturally landed on their fore-foot.
 However, once they put on shoes, their form changed in response to the shoe, and they began to land heel-first.
 Landing heel first for a runner who has not been doing so can be a source of discomfort and possibly injury until the feet, ankles, and legs become accustomed to it.
 Likewise, the shod runner who takes off his/her shoes to run will find that the change in how the foot lands will result in foot, ankle, or leg discomfort or injury.